 Open run Windows and type ncpa.cpl and press enter.
-It will open network connections Window.
+It will open the network connections Window.

-Right-click on your WiFi connection then choose properties option.
+Right-click on your WiFi connection then choose the properties option.

 Select “TCP/IPv4” then click on properties.
 Now, make sure you’re using static IP.
 (Click on “Obtain an IP address automatically”.)